 Many governments plan to build smart cities – that is – cities which heavily use IoT for several reasons like traffic management, public transportation, parking, utility billing, etc. Smart Cities can be referred to as large-scale IoT applications which cover a lot of problematic areas in a city.

 While costly, it can be safe to say the benefits far outweigh the cost.
-With the combination of sensors, GPS data collection and cloud platforms, it will be easy to monitor traffic conditions of a specific area, plan construction program by predicting its impact on traffic and find alternative routes when necessary.
+With the combination of sensors, GPS data collection, and cloud platforms, it will be easy to monitor traffic conditions of a specific area, plan construction programs by predicting their impact on traffic and find alternative routes when necessary.

 Use of smart billing for household use of energy and smart street lighting can help in the management of energy use.
 Another use case of the many IoT use cases is improving public safety by using smart cameras or smart microphones to help detect crime in any area across a city.

 With the increasing use of mobile phones, there has been a tragic rise in car accidents.
 These accidents have been connected to distracted driving.
 While there have been warnings against the use of mobile phones while driving, many drivers do not pay heed to it.
 However, with the help of IoT technology, it is possible to track the mobile usage of drivers during driving and block distracting apps.

 IoT applications can also be used to understand driver behaviour and coach drivers based on how they are driving.
 A recent area where IoT is being used is in the construction of driverless cars.
 While it seems like something from the future, driverless cars are already in the making.
 These cars use advanced sensors and gyroscopes, all of which are connected to cloud platforms and the internet.